jerryhgladinet/docs/user_windows/source/chapter2.rst

 There are two main ways to use |prodname| files and folders.

-* First there is a |prodname| Cloud Drive.
+* First, there is a |prodname| Cloud Drive.

     With the |prodname| Cloud Drive, you have direct on-demand access to your cloud storage.

-* Second there are synchronization folders.
+* Second, there are synchronization folders.

     Outside of the Cloud Drive, if you don't want to change where your existing folders are, you can then attach local folders as an access mechanism.
 The attached folder will be synchronized with Cloud in a bi-directional way.